Musical Instruments and the History of Immigration in Canada

 In addition to the Europeans who settled on the Canadian prairie in the late 19th century, immigrants from Iceland made the area around Lake Winnipeg their home, forming a self-governing colony known as "New Iceland" near Gimli, Manitoba.
 The Icelandic langspil below was made shortly after 1900 by Benedikt Arason, a farmer who lived south of Gimli.
 It is a fretted and bowed zither with 2 strings, a softwood rectangular resonator and hardwood scroll.
 Although largely replaced in practice by the violin, the langspil is valued among Icelandic-Canadians as a symbol of traditional Icelandic culture.

 A large number of plucked zithers have come to Canada (and to the Museum) from countries around the Baltic Sea.
-Migration from these areas (Lithuania, Latvia and Estonia, for example) began early in the 20th century, but peaked after World War II, when many of the Balkan states were reabsorbed into the Soviet Union.
+Migration from these areas (Lithuania, Latvia and Estonia, for example) began early in the 20th century, but peaked after World War II, following the Soviet Union's military reoccupation of the Baltic states.
 Plucked zithers are versatile instruments, capable of assuming a solo role or serving to accompany singers and other instrumentalists.
 Small zithers like these could be transported easily from the homeland, but sometimes they were made by talented craftsmen here in Canada.
 This beautiful Latvian kokle [above], for instance, is constructed of Canadian maple with a spruce soundboard.
 It has 13 metal strings and is beautifully carved.
 In Latvian folklore, the kokle, endowed with magical power, can charm all animals.

 A related instrument from Lithuania is the kankles.
 This example [below], made by V. Kulpavicius, has 18 metal strings, and is decorated with floral and geometric designs.